Skip to Content

 • You have the right to receive instructions regarding any post-discharge or post-procedure care, treatment or services and provider follow-up appointment(s) you may need including names and contact information.

-• You have the right to receive an estimate of the cost of your care, treatment or services, how much your insurance may pay, how much you may have to pay if you have a co-payment, deductible, or co-insurance amount before you receive your care, treatment, or services except in an emergency or other life-threatening situations or where otherwise required by applicable law.
+• You have the right to know how much your care, treatment or services may cost you, how much your insurance may pay, how much you may have to pay if you have a co-payment, deductible, or co-insurance amount before you receive your care, treatment, or services except in an emergency or other life-threatening situations or where otherwise required by applicable law.

 • You have the right to receive an itemized copy of your bill, to have the charges explained to you in plain language you can understand, and access to a financial counselor who may be able to help you find financial aid or financial counseling to help you pay your bill.